 Additive manufacturing techniques are many and varied.
 There are technologies that use different materials, that are fast to use for different applications, and that can print multiple objects at once.
 Based on the nature of the object, the cost, and the quality of the object, a comparison can be made between these techniques.

-FDM (Fused Deposition Modeling) is based on the printer melting a plastic thread (thermoplastic polymer in filament form) and laying it out in a predetermined path.
+FFF (Fused Filament Fabrication) and FDM (Fused Deposition Modeling) are very similar processes, where FDM is a proprietary technology by Stratasys, Ltd. FFF/FDM based on the printer melting a plastic thread (thermoplastic polymer in filament form) and laying it out in a predetermined path.
 This process is accomplished one layer at a time until the object is finished.
 The printing itself takes a few hours, and it usually requires the object to be built with a support structure that is then removed.
 The finishing process can, therefore, often take a long time.
 The key is the overall time.

-Taken together, all these features mean that FDM technology is mainly used for simple prototyping.
+Taken together, all these features mean that FFF/ FDM technology is mainly used for simple prototyping.

 Selective Laser Sintering (SLS)